Agfiras/Battery-Driver_Hub/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-<p> ADOK BATTERY is an executable designed to interact with the Simbat driver and extract information from COM Express board using the Cgos library. </p>
+<p> ADOK BATTERY is an executable designed to interact with the Simbat driver and extract information from Pic Through COM Express board using the Cgos library. </p>

 <p>This tool enables users to retrieve essential data from the PIC, including battery <strong>Capacity</strong>, <strong>Rate</strong>, and <strong>Power state</strong> parameters.
 Subsequently, it updates the corresponding parameters of the Simbat driver, ensuring synchronization and accurate representation of battery status within the Windows system. </p>